Online Guitar Songwriting Courses

 Songwriters and guitarists of all levels, that wish to deliver a more emotional interpretation of a song, by applying advanced melodic harmonic concepts used by major composers and performers; this course makes these advanced concepts accessible to all without the need of traditional in depth study of harmony and arranging skills.

 You do not need to know how to read music, nor know all the scales and chords available.
 However, you must have an understanding of basic open string chords.
 It will also be beneficial if you can sing songs and play chords at the same time, and can play along the recorded original tracks of your favourite songs.

-This modules will develop exisiting songs, however once completed, you will be able to compose your new songs, bearing these new emotional tools from scratch.
+This module will develop exisiting songs, however once completed, you will be able to compose your new songs, using these new emotional tools from scratch.